Harrisburg Senators Game Notes at Erie

 Harrisburg Senators News Release

-TODAY'S GAME: The Senators and Erie SeaWolves play game two of their six-game series today at UPMC Park in Erie.
-It's the fourth meeting between the teams, and the Senators lead the season series nine games to seven.
+TODAY'S GAME: The Senators and Erie SeaWolves play game four of their six-game series today at UPMC Park in Erie.
+It's the fourth meeting between the teams, and the season series is tied nine games apiece.
 This series is the final meeting between the teams this season.

-LAST TIME OUT: The Harrisburg Senators rallied to defeat the Erie SeaWolves 6-4 in 10 innings Tuesday evening at UPMC Park.
-The Sens rallied from deficits of 1-0 and 3-1 to tie the game with two runs in the eighth inning.
-In 10th inning the Sens plated three runs to break the tie and take a 6-3 lead and held on when Erie plated a run in the bottom of the 10th.
+LAST TIME OUT: The Harrisburg Senators fell to the Erie SeaWolves 6-2 Thursday evening at UPMC Park.
+Erie inflicted all their damage with six runs in the 2nd inning to take an early 6-0 lead.
+The Sens scored single runs in the 5th and 6th innings to make it 6-2.

-GOOD LUCKHAM : Today's starting pitcher Kyle Luckham is coming off an impressive outing in which he carried a shutout into the 9th inning and needed just 79 pitches to throw 8.1 innings against Hartford last week.
-Luckham has been a workhorse for the Senators as his 76.2 innings pitched are the most on the Sens staff and are the third-most in the Eastern League.
-In seven of his 13 starts he has thrown six innings or more, and his 8.1 innings last week was the longest outing by a Senators pitcher this season.
+CUT TO THE CHASE: Today's starting pitcher Chase Solesky is making his second start for the Senators.
+In his first start of the season last week against Hartford he allowed three runs in 1.1 innings.
+Prior to his start last week he made two relief appearance in relief of Josiah Gray.
+In his first appearance he pitched exceptionally well out of the bullpen as he allowed just one hit in five shutout innings against Bowie.

-BASH BROTHERS : Dérmis Garcia and Brady House both hit game-tying home runs Tuesday night to build on their team-leading home run totals.
-House has 13 home runs for the team lead and is tied for the second-most homers in the Eastern League.
-Garcia has 11 homers for second-most on the Sens and he's tied for sixth-most in the Eastern League.
+POWER PEN: The Senators' bullpen continued to impress Thursday as they allowed just one run in 6.1 innings of work and retired the last 10 batters faced in order.
+The Sens' bullpen owns a 2.85 ERA and a .205 BAA, both of which are the best in the Eastern League.

-FREE BASEBALL : The Senators' extra-inning win over Erie Tuesday night marked the fourth time Erie and Harrisburg have gone to extra innings this season.
-From April 24-26th the teams played extra innings in three consecutive games.
-In their four extended matchups this season each team has two wins.
+DÉRMIS' DEFENSE: Dérmis Garcia has anchored the infield with confidence at first base.
+Garcia has played 35 consecutive errorless games - 33 games at first base and two in left field.
+In those 33 games at first base, Garcia has helped to turn 22 double plays during his streak.

-SENATORS AMONG THE LEAGUE LEADERS: Brady House is T2nd in HRs (13) and Dérmis Garcia is T6th in HRs (11)...
-Andrew Pinckney is T5th in hits (71) and 5th in SBs (16)... on the pitching side Kyle Luckham is 3rd in innings pitched (76.2)...
+SENATORS AMONG THE LEAGUE LEADERS: Brady House is T2nd in HRs (13) and Dérmis Garcia is T5th in HRs (12)...
+Andrew Pinckney is T5th in hits (72) and T5th in SBs (16)... on the pitching side Kyle Luckham is 1st in innings pitched (82.2)...
 Holden Powell is T3rd in holds (5) and Garvin Alston and Tyler Schoff are T8th in holds (4).

-ALUMNI WATCH: Jacob Young went 1-for-4 with two runs scored and an RBI in the Nationals' 9-7 loss to the San Diego Padres Tuesday night.
+ALUMNI WATCH: Andrew Alvarez threw five shutout innings and allowed just three hits in Rochester's 4-3 win over Indianapolis in game one of their doubleheader Thursday.

-SENATORS ROSTER: The Senators have 27 active players.
-They've had 44 players appear in a game this season.
-The roster includes the following MLB.com Nationals Top 30 prospects... #3 INF Brady House ; #4 Yohandy Morales ; #7 Daylen Lile ; #8 OF Robert Hassell III ; #16 Andrew Pinckney ; # 20 RHP Cole Henry (IL) ; #21 C Israel Pineda; #24 Dustin Saenz (IL); #27 Andry Lara and #28 Marquis Grissom.
+TODAY IN SENATORS BASEBALL HISTORY: 2014: Bryce Harper, on an injury rehab assignment from the Washington Nationals, ties a single-game franchise record with three homers in the Senators' 10-4 victory at Akron.
+2016: Wilmer Difo drives in seven runs as the Senators beat Bowie 13-10 on City Island.

 • Discuss this story on the Eastern League message board...